 A Guide to the Different Floor Installation Methods

-When it comes to floor installation, the installation method is an important parameter.
-The pre-installation procedure (and the time required for it) varies for each different installation method and the installation costs vary too.
-By identifying the flooring installation method, you can assess the time required for pre-installation as well as the installation cost.
+When it comes to flooring installation, the method you choose is an important factor.
+The pre-installation procedure (and the time required for it), varies for each different installation method, and the costs vary too.
+By identifying the flooring installation method that you want to use, you can assess the time required for pre-installation, as well as the installation cost.

 Nail Down or Staple Down

-Unless you have utmost expertise, it is best to leave this installation to professionals.
+This method requires a wooden subfloor that is clean, dry, and stable.
+Unless you have utmost expertise, it is best to leave it to the professionals.

 Glue Down Flooring

 Commonly used on vinyl flooring, the glue down method is an adhesive-based installation technique.
 There are adhesives of different chemical compositions available.
 It is crucial to make sure you choose the right adhesive for accurate installation.
 As it does use adhesives, this method is also quite messy too.

 The type of subfloor plays an important role here.
 For example, if the subfloor is made of wood, then you won’t need to use a lot of adhesive.
 Concrete subfloors on the other hand require more adhesive due to the possibility of the floor being exposed to high moisture levels or highly reactive chemicals.

 Precautions also need to be taken to ensure that planks are aligned straight in a row.
 An initial dry fit (the process where planks are fit into place without adhesives), is recommended to identify any adjustments needed for a perfect installation.